-For each fixed station established, one supervisory control point must be designated by the Department of Management Services (the Department).
+For each fixed station established, one supervisory control point must be designated by the Department.
 A control point may be designated as supervisory for multiple fixed stations.
 Each supervisory control point, in addition to having the control functions of associated non-supervisory control points, must have an override function, enabling supervisory control of the repeat enable/disable function of supervised fixed stations.